 Anything from a blister to a broken attraction can throw off a touring plan.
-If unforeseen events interrupt a touring plan, skip one step on the plan for every 20 minutes you're delayed.
-If you lose your billfold, for example, and spend an hour finding it, skip three steps and pick up from there.
+If unforeseen events interrupt a plan:

+1. Skip one step on the plan for every 20 minutes' delay.
+If, for example, you lose your billfold and spend an hour finding it, skip three steps and pick up from there, or